WorldFamousElectronics/PulseSensorStarterProject/README.md

 #### The Best Way to Get Started with your <a href="http://www.pulsesensor.com"> "Pulse Sensor"</a> and <a href="http://arduino.cc/"> "Arduino"</a>!

 ![Arduino PulseSensor](Arduino-LEDonPin13-PulseSensor-Pic.jpg)

-Requires:
 Blink an LED (on Pin 13) with your heartbeat!  💓

 ![ScreenShot](screenshot-threshold-arrows.png)
 Newbie freindly code.
 Live visualization of Raw Pulse Signal in Arduino's cool "Serial Plotter".

 ![Arduino PulseSensor](connections.png)
-A great first-step in troubleshooting your circuit and connections.
+Also a great first-step in troubleshooting your circuit, connections, and project!